 Think of yoga as a way to calm your mind.
 Through poses and breathing, you open up for self-reflection.
 Many feel a sense of lightness, as if worries fade away with each breath.

 This calm is not temporary.
 It’s a skill you build over time.
-By staying present, you lower anxiety and connect with your true values.
+By staying present, you lower anxiety and connect with your actual values.

 Connecting Mind, Body, and Spirit